SYNBI-KAIST/HJ-DTA-DataBias/README.md

 ## Acknowledgement
 This work was supported by the BK-21 program through National Research Foundation of Korea (NRF) under Ministro of Education.

+## License
+The code in this repository is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.
+The data in the `data` folder is licensed under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+See the [LICENSE](./LICENSE) file for more details.